Huntsville Swim Association Group Structure

 Frequently Asked Questions

-Q. Why is the group structure changing?
+Q. When did the group structure change, and why did it change?
 What was the strategy behind its development?

-A. In listening to feedback from parents, athletes, and coaches, both the Board and Staff felt there was change needed within our overall group structure that had not been revamped in over 15 years.
+A. HSA underwent a group structure overhaul in the Fall of 2024.
+In listening to feedback from parents, athletes, and coaches, both the Board and Staff felt there was change needed within our overall group structure that had not been revamped in over 15 years.
 The changes have been very intentional in putting athletes of the same age together as much as possible in the practice pool to encourage camaraderie and improvement, while maintaining an outlet for athletes and parents that are looking for a less demanding commitment level.

 A. Yes.
-With organizational needs evolving to meet the demands of our growing swimmer population, tuition rates are increasing slightly for each group.
-The Board has taken the time to review data from clubs of our size and across the region to determine these increases.
-The change allows us to generate the necessary revenue to adequately support our swimmers and coaches while remaining below the market average for monthly tuition.
+With organizational needs evolving to meet the demands of our growing swimmer population, tuition rates will occasionally rise.
+The Board reviews current needs, data from clubs of our size and across the region, and future capital improvements to determine these increases.
+The changes allow us to generate the necessary revenue to adequately support our swimmers and coaches while remaining below the market average for monthly tuition.

 Q. Does a swimmer have to meet all minimum expectations for entrance to a group?